aws-challenge/2020/README.md

 ___

 #### Section C
-Within the Git Repo Structure
+Within the Git Repository Structure:
 * Modify the CloudFormation Template [CFN/seed.yaml] in order to create a CodeBuild Project.
-* Update the _glue_jobs.tf_, _main.tf_ and _output.tf_.
+* Update the _glue_jobs.tf_, _main.tf_ and _output.tf_ terraform files.
-* Provide the python script that will be used within the glue job, using either python shell or spark.
-Think here about using DynamoDB to keep certain job settings and table structures for S3.
+* Provide the python script that will be used within the glue job, using either python shell or spark, think here about using DynamoDB to keep certain job settings and table structures for S3.
 ___

 ### Submit it